magnusbig/fema_7_lifelines/README.md

 - John Wertz
 - Scott Rosengrants

-Analysis of flooding risk and comprehensive riskof Census tracts in the Denver metro area based on FEMA's 7 Lifelines.
+Analysis of flooding risk and comprehensive risk of Census tracts in the Denver metro area based on FEMA's 7 Lifelines.

 ### Problem Statements/ Objectives: